 The Jefferson City Public Schools has developed a crisis management plan to deal with a crisis in or around a school building.
-Although not every crisis can be foreseen, the appropriate management of any crisis is important in a school setting.
-Lewis & Clark Middle School has adapted this plan for the requirements of our building.
+Although not every crisis can be foreseen the appropriate management of any crisis is important in a school setting.
+Thomas Jefferson Middle School has adapted this plan for the requirements of our building.
 It is important that students, parents, teachers, and staff are aware of this plan and what to do in case of a crisis at our school.
-Parents need to be aware that students will learn appropriate responses to crisis.
+Students will learn appropriate responses to crisis.
 Parents should plan to listen to local radio and TV to learn of what they should do if a crisis at our school should occur.

-Student Food Service Program
+School Food Service